thomasgalliker/ObservableView/Readme.md

 # ObservableView
 [![Version](https://img.shields.io/nuget/v/ObservableView.svg)](https://www.nuget.org/packages/Paging.NET)  [![Downloads](https://img.shields.io/nuget/dt/ObservableView.svg)](https://www.nuget.org/packages/Paging.NET) [![Buy Me a Coffee](https://img.shields.io/badge/support-buy%20me%20a%20coffee-FFDD00)](https://buymeacoffee.com/thomasgalliker)

-ObservableView is a simple wrapper for collections which provides an easy-to-use API for searching, filtering, sorting and grouping of collections.
-This project enhances the well-known ObservableCollection of the .Net Framework with addition, commonly-used features.
-The goal is to have a Swiss army knife of a collection utility which provides an easy-to-use but very powerful API while preserving maximum platform compatibility.
+ObservableView is a lightweight wrapper for .NET collections that adds robust search, filter, sort, and group functionalities.
+It extends the familiar ObservableCollection by providing additional features that are commonly required but not available out of the box.

+The goal of ObservableView is to offer a clean, powerful, and consistent API for working with collections, while preserving broad compatibility across .NET platforms.

 ### Download and Install ObservableView
 This library is available on NuGet: https://www.nuget.org/packages/ObservableView/